grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 1. Select **Add link** from the **Data links** section of the right menu.
 1. Add a **Title** for the data link.
 1. Find the UUID of the dashboard by looking in your browser’s address bar when the full dashboard is being rendered.
-Because this is a link to a dashboard in the same Grafana instance, only the path of the dashboard is required.
-  {{< figure class="float-right"  src="/static/img/docs/panels/traces/screensnot-traces-uuid-url.png" caption="Unique identifier for the dashboard" >}}
+Because this is a link to a dashboard in the same Grafana instance, only the path of the dashboard is required. <br /> {{< figure src="/static/img/docs/panels/traces/screensnot-traces-uuid-url.png" caption="Unique identifier for the dashboard" >}}

 1. In the `URL` edit field, we are going to make self-reference to the dashboard that contains both of the panels.
 This self-reference uses the value of the selected trace in the table to fill in the dashboard variable.
 We’ll use the path for the dashboard from the previous step and then fill in the value of `traceId` using the selected results from the TraceQL table.
-The trace ID is exposed using the `traceID` data field in the returned results, so we use that as the value for our dashboard variable.
-  {{< figure class="float-right"  src="/static/img/docs/panels/traces/screenshot-traces-edit-link.png" caption="Edit link and add the Trace link" >}}
+The trace ID is exposed using the `traceID` data field in the returned results, so we use that as the value for our dashboard variable. <br/> {{< figure class="float-right"  src="/static/img/docs/panels/traces/screenshot-traces-edit-link.png" caption="Edit link and add the Trace link" >}}

 1. Select **Save** to save the data link.
 1. Select **Apply** from the panel editor to apply the panel to the dashboard.
    Extend the width of the new table panel so that it covers the width of your dashboard.
    It’s also worth saving your dashboard at this point!

 You should now see a list of matching traces in the Table visualization.
 While selecting the `TraceID` or `SpanID` fields will give you the option to either open an Explorer page to visualize the trace or following the data link, selecting any other field (such as `Start time`, `Name` or `Duration`) automatically follows the data link, filling in the `traceId` dashboard variable, and then shows the relevant trace in the trace panel.

-{{< figure class="float-right"  src="/static/img/docs/panels/traces/screenshot-traces-trace-link.png" caption="Selecting the trace link" >}}
+{{< figure src="/static/img/docs/panels/traces/screenshot-traces-trace-link.png" caption="Selecting the trace link" >}}

-{{< figure class="float-right"  src="/static/img/docs/panels/traces/screenshot-traces-trace-link-follow.png" caption="Follow the trace link populates the traceID and displays the traces view" >}}
+{{< figure src="/static/img/docs/panels/traces/screenshot-traces-trace-link-follow.png" caption="Follow the trace link populates the trace ID and displays the traces view" >}}